-Kindra Becker-Reed, ADM,
+Kindra Becker-Redd, ADM,

 reference and instructional services librarian, co-authored and published “Training Student Workers for Cross-Departmental Success in an Academic Library: A New Model.” in the Journal of Library Administration.

 Anne Anastasi professor of psychometrics and quantitative psychology, was elected Fellow of the American Psychological Association (APA).

 Mark Conrad, JD, GABELLI,

 associate professor of law and ethics and director of the sports business concentration, taught a masterclass, “Sport Law and Governance – The Rules that Regulate Sports Organizations,” at Northwestern University in Qatar (NU-Q) during the month of February.

 Marie Ward Doty Professor of Psychology and director of the Fordham Center for Ethics Education, published “Where Did This [PrEP] Come From?”
 African American Mother/Daughter Perceptions Related to Adolescent Preexposure Prophylaxis (PrEP) Utilization and Clinical Trial Participation.

 professor of English and comparative literatures, co-edited the book Mocking Bird Technologies: The Poetics of Parroting, Mimicry, and Other Starling Tropes, which was released January 2018 by Fordham University Press.
 He also published an essay “Postcolonial Philology and Nearly Reading the World-System in Print Form” in Scale and Form; or, What was Global Modernism?